 Objectives

-A strategic partnership is hereby established between the UK of the one part, and Georgia, of the other part.
+A strategic partnership cooperation is hereby established between the UK of the one part, and Georgia, of the other part.

 The aims of this strategic partnership are:

-to promote political partnership and economic cooperation between the Parties based on common values, common interests and close links,
+to promote political partnership and economic cooperation between the Parties based on common values, [UK proposal: common interests] [GE proposal: interests] and close links,

-to provide a strengthened framework for enhancedstrategicpolitical dialogue on all areas of mutual interest, allowing the development of close political relations between the Parties;
+to provide a strengthened framework for enhanced [GE proposal:strategic] political dialogue (including Wardrop Strategic Dialogie)on all areas of mutual interest, allowing the development of close political relations between the Parties;

+[GE proposal: to contribute to th strengthening of democracy and to political, economic and insititutional stability of in Georgia]

-[UK Proposal: to contribute to the strengethening of democracy and to political, economic and insitutitional stability on the basis of our shared values.
+[UK Proposal: to contribute to the strengethening of democracy and to political, economic and insitutitional stability on the basis of our shared values].

 to promote, preserve and strengthen peace and stability regionally and internationally, based on the principles of the Charter of the United Nations and the Helsinki Final Act of 1975 of the Conference on Security and Cooperation in Europe, including through joining efforts to eliminate sources of tension, enhance border security, and to promote cross-border cooperation and good neighbourly relations;

-to promote cooperation aimed at peaceful conflict resolution;
+[GE proposal: to enhance cooperation aimed at peaceful conflict resolution between Georgia and Russia, as well as the reconciliation and confidence building between the communities divided by war and occupation line;]

-[UK Proposal: to promote cooperation aimed at peaceful conflict resolution including reconciliation and confidence building between the communities divided by conflicts.
+[UK Proposal: to promote cooperation aimed at peaceful conflict resolution including reconciliation and confidence building between the communities divided by conflicts.]

-to enhance cooperation in the area of freedom, security and justice with the aim of reinforcing the rule of law and the respect for human rights and fundamental freedoms;to support the efforts of Georgia to develop its economic potential through international cooperation,
+to enhance cooperation in the area of freedom, security and justice with the aim of reinforcing the rule of law and the respect for human rights and fundamental freedoms;

+[GE proposal: to promote membership of Georgia into Euro-Atlantic structures;

+[GE(EU dept): to promote dialogue and cooperation on EU-related matters]

+[UK Proposal: to support Georgia’s Euro-Atlantic aspirations]

+to support the efforts of Georgia to develop its economic potential through international cooperation,

 to establish conditions for enhanced economic and trade relations, including by setting up a Deep and Comprehensive Free Trade Area as stipulated in Title IV (Trade and Trade-related Matters) of this Agreement;

+[GE proposal: to enhance and deepen cooperation in the fields of education, science, culture, youth and sport with the aim of fosterining collaboration of the institutions operating in the domains.]

+[NEW GE proposal: to support and develop cooperation in the fields of education, science, culture, youth and sport with the aim to strengthen people-to people ties between the countries.

+–[UK proposal: reject insertion.
+This is covered by (h) below)]

-to establish conditions for an increasingly close cooperation in other areas of mutual interest
+to establish conditions for an increasingly close cooperation in other areas of mutual interest;

+;

 TITLE I